Frequently Asked Questions

 When can I shoot in digital video?

 The first class in digital video is Cinema 2 which is available to beginning Cinema students.
 Class members shoot and edit short digital video projects.
-You can use the school equipment (eMacs with iMovie 6 and Canon ZR cameras) or use your own.
+You can use the school equipment (iMacs with iMovie HD and Canon ZR or Vixia cameras) or use your own.
 See Cinema Course Descriptions for details.

 When do I have access to portable sound equipment?